How do I reduce latency on Remote Desktop?

 Best low latency remote desktop software - AnyViewer

-Creating a better remote desktop application experience requires optimizing three key areas: the user settings, the network conditions, and most important, the application.
-Therefore, we recommend you switch to the professional remote desktop software AnyViewer without lagging, poor connection, and slow scrolling.
+Creating a better remote desktop application experience requires optimizing three key areas: the user settings, the network conditions, and, most importantly, the application.
+Therefore, we recommend you switch to one of the best low-latency remote desktop options, AnyViewer.
+It enables you to establish remote sessions almost without lagging and is appreciated by many users out of other advantages.

-- It will show the image in high resolutions with the best performance in a remote session, and you can manually change the image quality according to your network condition.
+Changeable image quality during a remote session: It will show the image in high resolutions with the best performance in a remote session.
+You can manually change the image quality according to your network condition.

-- It enables remote access to a computer's resources without making physical contact.
-For example, you can easily access files from remote PC with high speed.
+File transfer supported: It enables remote access to a computer's resources without making physical contact.
+That is to say, you can easily access files from a remote PC at high speed.

 Step 1.
-On the remote computer, click Log in from the left pane, and click Sign up to register a new account.
+Download, install, and run the low-latency remote desktop software on both PCS.
+Click Log in from the left pane, and click Sign up to register a new account.

 Step 4.
-Go to Device tab, select the target computer you want to connect to, and click One-click control to performunattended remote access.
+On your local device, go to Device tab, select the target computer to which you want to connect, and click One-click control

 Then you can remote control the computer like you were sitting in front of it.